collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Feature branches (a.k.a. topic branches)
 * Pull requests branches

+The methods for working with the two different types of branches are the same.
 If you learn to use branches, you will have the fundamentals skills and freedom that will help you to do both collaboration and code review.

 </td></tr>